spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Fixed the issue that SqlDataReader.ReadAsync() runs synchronously.
 Now the method runs asynchronously as expected.
 [594433, System.Data.dll, Bug, Build:3621]
 * Fixed the issue while using SqlConnection.ConnectionString to set a null or empty connection string, an NRE exception will be thrown by the usage of the API in .Net Framework 4.7.2.
 [613944, System.Data.dll, Bug, Build:3621]
-* Fixed the following issue relevant to SQL: while connecting to Azure SQL DB using .NET 4.7.2, using MultipleActiveResultSets=true in the connection string with System.Data.SqlClient.SqlConnection, async query operations sometimes lead to a bad TDS protocol request stream to be sent from the client, causing the Async Query APIs to fail connection string [624283, System.Data.dll, Bug, Build:3632]
+* Fixed the following issue relevant to SQL: while connecting to Azure SQL DB using .NET 4.7.2, using MultipleActiveResultSets=true in the connection string with System.Data.SqlClient.SqlConnection, async query operations sometimes lead to a bad TDS protocol request stream to be sent from the client, causing the Async Query APIs to fail connection string.
+[624283, System.Data.dll, Bug, Build:3632]

 ## WCF